aadit6/aadit.github.io/README.md

 Used [HUGO](https://github.com/gohugoio/hugo) with the [LoveIt](https://github.com/dillonzq/LoveIt) theme
 ### Features to improve / add:
-- implement simple snowfall animation as background
-- have table of contents on CV page, alongside option to download CV pdf
+- have option to download CV pdf ✅
-- ability to comment
+- ability to comment ✅
-- fix search so works properly
+- fix search so works properly ✅
-- remove (default) option to go into dark mode
+- remove (default) option to go into dark mode ✅